 Please contact the school if you are concerned about bullying.

-Our E-Safety and Safeguarding pages have links to several websites and services that provide helpful information for parents and carers covering topics such as social networking, gaming, cyber bullying and sexting.
+Our E-Safety and Safeguarding pages have links to several websites and services that provide helpful information for parents and carers covering topics such as social networking, gaming and cyber bullying.

 Parent consultations are arranged in the autumn and spring terms.
 This allows parents to meet with school staff to discuss both the personal and academic progress of their child.
 An informal open afternoon is arranged for the summer term to allow parents to visit other classes in the school, view the children's work and speak with members of staff.
 Parents receive a written report of their child's progress in the summer term.